xinhuichua/tech_series-hackathon/README.md

 ### Feature 2
-- Emergency SOS Button Integration for Fall Prevention To be aboe to receive messages:
+- Emergency SOS Button Integration for Fall Prevention To be able to receive messages:
 1. Send a Message to the following bot: https://t.me/ElderCareAlertBot
 2. Retrieve Chat id via: https://api.telegram.org/bot7129549276:AAEst0pSSbyIVm8ReCWTpwlck3Q5uCGExhI/getUpdates?offset=6845319
 3. Replace Chat id in line 35 with your Chat id